 This Roasted Parsnip Soup really shows the potential of a simple root vegetable.
-I could eat raw carrots all day long, but parsnips demand more care and are incredibly flavorful when prepared the right way.
-This parsnip soup takes the unique earthy flavor of parsnips and amps it up with the sweetness of carrots and leeks.
-I LOVE leeks for their mild onion flavor and always toss them in a soup if I have them on hand–they’re especially great if you can get some brown caramelization on them before braising or tossing into soup.
+Parsnips are one of those hidden gems in the produce department, you walk by them when you go for the carrots, but why not give them a try this time?
+I promise you won’t regret it.
+Their sweet, intense flavor makes for a delightful soup!
+In this parsnip soup recipe, we take the unique earthy flavor of parsnips and amp it up with the natural sweetness of carrots and leeks.
+I LOVE leeks for their mild onion flavor and always toss them in a soup if I have them on hand–they’re especially great if you can get some brown caramelization on them before braising or tossing them into soup.
+Hence, in the next section, we’ll talk about roasting veggies for soup to get a sweeter, deeper flavor.

 Add-Ons and Substitutions: